April 1, 2025

 Join millions of others creating with Descript

-In this article, we'll recommend some of our favorite podcast equipment for beginners, including a few different options for:
+In this guide, we'll cut through the noise and recommend podcast equipment that actually makes sense for beginners, including options for:

 • A microphone